woocommerce/qit-documentation/docs/environment/01-getting-started.md

 ### Getting Started - Windows

 The QIT Local Test Environment works on Mac and Linux natively, but for Windows, **you have to use Windows WSL**.
-We initially tried to support native Windows, but the performance was much better on WSL.

 - Use WSL 2, as it is faster and easier to install than WSL 1.
 - On the latest version of Windows, simply open PowerShell and run `wsl --install`